SCIENTIFIC & MUSICAL INSTRUMENTS, CAMERAS & TOOLS – SALE RESULTS

 Vintage typewriters and office equipment performed unusually well too – with high prices achieved for such lots as a Salter Standard Improved No.6 Typewriter (£1,600 plus buyer’s premium), and an Imperial B Typewriter (Lightweight Model) (£700 plus buyer’s premium).
 A set of two Victorian Brass Bell Weights, weighing 56lb and 28lb, stamped ‘Bermuda’ and ‘1888’ sold for £1,800 (plus buyer’s premium) against an estimate of £500-800.

 Strong results in the musical section of the sale were achieved for musical boxes, with the top lot being a Full Orchestra Cylinder Music Box (£3,600 plus buyer’s premium).
 Stringed instrument bows were also popular, with strong results seen for a Cello Bow stamped ‘Emile Ouchard (£2,300 plus buyer’s premium), and for a Violin Bow by Collin-Mezin (£2,100 plus buyer’s premium).
 Two concertinas caused a stir too, with one example selling for £1,400 (plus buyer’s premium) and another for £650 (plus buyer’s premium).

 Finally, a private collection of Penny Arcade Machines brought back memories for keen buyers – with the top slot taken by an Allwin Win and Place Wall Mounted Gaming Machine, with a hammer price of £550.

-The sale resulted in a total Hammer Price of £91,550, with 87% of the 325 lots sold.
+The sale resulted in a total Hammer Price of £70,225 for the 308 lots.

-We are currently accepting lots for the next sale of Scientific & Musical Instruments, Cameras & Tools on 7th June, please contact us on 01969 623780 or email@example.com for details.
+We are currently accepting lots for the next sale of Scientific & Musical Instruments, Cameras & Tools on 24th October, please contact us on 01969 623780 or email@example.com for details.